 Peach blossoms can turn up anywhere, and the Valley Spirit appears.
 Depending on what is larger than us—even the reaching for it has it!
 PZI Digital Temple.
 Audio as recorded April 21, 2021.

 The Lilies of New Life: It is spring and John reads poetry of the season.
 Original music performed by Jordan McConnell, as recorded Easter Sunday, April 4, 2021.
 PZI Zen Online.

 The PZI enlightenment firm of Atwill, Riddle & Beasley makes a case for Ordinary Mind.
 Stories of what gets in the way, the nearness of “It” and a season of laughter.
 Music from Michael Wilding & Jordan McConnell.
 As recorded March 28, 2021.

 A 32 minute Meditation: The tale of the Diamond Sutra with John Tarrant.
 Koan meditation, as recorded March 21st 2021.

 Deshan is determined to prove his scholarly certainty.
-He encounters 2 teachers who help him see the light.
+He encounters two teachers who help him see the light.
 John talks about refuge; What is it?
-Why take it?
+Why take refuge?
 What is the rakusu?
-A robe of freedom?
-Zen rests ultimately in mystery and cultivates uncertainty.
-Having confidence in the light always working inside you – Linji’s teachings.
-PZI’s approach: working with vows as koans.
-Music -Jordan McConnell.
-As recorded Feb.
+PZI’s approach—working with refuge vows as koans.
+Zen ultimately rests in mystery and uncertainty.
+Linji says, “Have confidence in the light always working inside you.”
+Music with Jordan McConnell.
+Sunday talk as recorded Feb.
 28th, 2021.